Abdullahtsn/PyTranslate/README.md

 ## 🎯 Why PyTranslate?

-- ✅ No need to keep a website open in the background
+- ✅ No need to keep a website open in the background.
-- ✅ No complicated steps for image translation
+- ✅ No complicated steps for image translation.
-- ✅ Everything is fast, simple, and accessible
+- ✅ Everything is fast, simple, and accessible.
-- ✅ Helps without interrupting your workflow
+- ✅ Helps without interrupting your workflow.

-## 📄 How Does It Work?
+## 📄 How It Works

-- The main window of the application is in the form of a **toolbar**.
+- The application's main window is in the form of a **toolbar**.
-- It offers users options to **translate text** or **detect and translate text from images**.
+- It offers users options to **translate text** or **detect and translate text from an image**.
 - Programming language: **Python**
 - Interface: **PyQt5**
+- For filtering the image before OCR (Optical Character Recognition): the **open-cv** library,
-- For OCR (text recognition from images): **pytesseract** and its language models
+- For OCR (detecting text from images): the **pytesseract** library and its language models,
-- For translation: **deep-translator** library
+- For translation operations: the **deep-translator** library,
+- For grammar correction: the **language-tool-python** library,
-- For word correction: **language-tool-python** is used
+- For spell correction: the **pyspellchecker** library is used.
-- All related libraries and dependencies are listed in the `requirements.txt` file.
+- All project-related libraries and dependencies are listed in the `requirements.txt` file.

 ## 📦 Download